-Trumble explained in a press release Tsimane men maintain their testosterone levels, unlike Western men whose hormone level declines with age.
-And thy do it despite the fact that they are more likely to suffer from infection from parasites.
-Trumble says any disease or illness, in addition to not having enough calories to expend energy can cause an immediate drop in the male hormone. "
+Trumble explained in a press release that Tsimane men maintain their testosterone levels, unlike Western men whose hormone level declines with age.
+And this happens despite the fact that these men are more likely to suffer from infection from parasites.
+Trumble says any disease or illness, in addition to not having enough calories to expend energy, can cause an immediate drop in the male hormone. "

-"With the Tsimane, we see an environment that is more like that in which humans evolved, and for which our systems are calibrated, " he adds.
+"With the Tsimane, we see an environment that is more like that in which humans evolved, and for which our systems are calibrated."

 U. S.men can easily get their calories.
 But the Tsimane have to fish, hunt and grow their own food, which also means high energy expenditure.
 They are also likely to have more children to feed.

 Trumble said the researchers wanted to see how testosterone changed during food-production.
 Past research has shown competitive sports like soccer can give a short-term boost to the male hormone.